springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 non-Markovian dynamics.
 In earlier versions, the event-driven simulations were consistently faster than the Gillespie simulations, and thus they are named `fast_SIR` and `fast_SIS`.
-The Gillespie simulations have since reached comparable speed using up using ideas from [@holme2014model] and [@cota2017optimized].
+The Gillespie simulations have since reached comparable speed using ideas from [@holme2014model] and [@cota2017optimized].

-The algorithms can typically handle an SIR epidemic spreading on hundreds of thousands of individuals within a few seconds on a laptop.
+The algorithms can typically handle an SIR epidemic spreading on hundreds of thousands of individuals in well under a minute on a laptop.
 The SIS versions are slower because the number of events that can happen is much larger in an SIS simulation.

 #### Examples